The economic impact of the global pandemic continues to unfold.

 Reflecting on the real, hard career choices many people are making reminded me of conversations I often had with entrepreneurs and start-up businesses when I was working in the business mentoring space.

-Many people spoke of feeling disappointed by needing other means of income.
+Some people spoke of feeling disappointed by needing other means of income.
 Feeling it was somehow a failure.
 When in reality, by taking this route of self-investment, they are in effect being their own Business Angel.

 Angels: Business and Career